Jason Jones (activist): Jones v Trinidad and Tobago

 Jones returned to Trinidad and Tobago in 1992 and 1996 but "was forced away again" to the UK to avoid "persecution" and "homophobia".
 He received death threats in Trinidad for his activism.
 In 2010 and 2014 he returned to Trinidad and Tobago but returned to the UK again in the face of "intolerable" homophobia.
 He filed the historic lawsuit in the High Court of Trinidad and Tobago on February 23, 2017, challenging the constitutionality of Sections 13 and 16 in the Sexual Offences Act on the basis that: the “very existence of these sections continuously and directly affects the claimant’s private life by forcing him to either respect the law and refrain from engaging – even in private with consenting male partners – in prohibited sexual acts to which he is disposed by reason of his homosexual orientation, or to commit the prohibited acts and thereby become liable to criminal prosecution”.
 The lawsuit claimed the legislation infringed on his rights to privacy and freedom of thought and expression, and contravened his human rights.
 He further claimed those sections of the Act opened him up to ridicule and persecution because they criminalized consensual adult homosexual acts.

 Jones was represented by Richard Drabble QC, Rishi Dass and Antonio Emmanuel; and the State by Fyard Hosein, SC, Keisha Prosper and Lesley Almarales.

 The court heard arguments in January 2018 and delivered its judgment on April 12, 2018.

 In his judgement Justice Devindra Rampersad said Jones had proved the State's retention of the pertinent sections had “everything to do with homosexuality and the colonial abhorrence to the practice.”
 “It is a threat that is sanctioned by the State and that sanction is an important sanction because it justifies in the mind of others in society who are differently minded that the very lifestyle, life and existence of a person who chooses to live, in the way that the claimant does, is criminal and is deemed of a lesser value than anyone else.
 Those criminal sanctions have the potential to be used oppressively by differently minded citizens as a foundation for hate as condoned by the State,” the judgement said.

 Rampersad said of LGBTQI+ people in his judgment:

 The law cannot simply be struck from the books because of the Savings Provision of the Trinidad and Tobago Constitution, which retains laws that were in force before the Constitution was enacted in 1976.
 What Trinidadians and Tobagonians call the "Buggery Law" was inherited from the British legal code.
 However, since the original law was amended twice to raise penalties against homosexual sex acts, Jones argued the savings clause is not relevant.

 The Attorney General, Faris Al-Rawi, has since promised to appeal the ruling.

+The Trinidad and Tobago Court of Appeal upheld the appeal of the Attorney General on 25 March 2025.
+Jason Jones has stated his intention to appeal the ruling to the Privy Council.